ustaxcourt/ef-cms/docs/terraform.md

 │   ├── dynamsoft.tf // code for deploying the dynamsoft instance to an EC2 server
 ├── main
 │   ├── main.tf // main entry file
-│   ├── setup_dynamsoft.sh // script for bootstraping the ec2 instance
+│   ├── setup_dynamsoft.sh // script for bootstrapping the ec2 instance
 └── ui // module for setting up the CloudFront and S3 buckets hosting the UI
     ├── frontend-public.tf // code for the public UI
     ├── frontend.tf // code for the private UI
 ```

 At this point, if you have a decent understanding of how the web-api terraform directory was setup, this web-client directory should be easier to understand.
-All in all, this terraform deployment is responsibile for deploying and managing the following AWS resources:
+All in all, this terraform deployment is responsible for deploying and managing the following AWS resources:

 - CloudFront for hosting our files on a CDN
 - S3 buckets for hosting our compiled public and private react app